-Figure 2.7.
+Figure 6.
 Multiple Sofas in support of multi-modal analysis of an audio Stream.
-Some engines work on the audio "view", some on the text "view" and some on both.
+Someengines work on the audio "view". some on the text "view" and some on both.

-Consider a processing pipeline, illustrated in Figure 2.7, "Multiple Sofas in support of multi-modal analysis of an audio Stream.
-Some engines work on the audio "view", some on the text "view" and some on both."
-[34], that starts with an audio recording of a conversation, transcribes the audio into text, and then extracts information from the text transcript.
+Consider a processing pipeline, illustrated in Figure 6, that starts with an audio recording of a conversation, transcribes the audio into text, and then extracts information from the text transcript.
 Analysis Engines at the start of the pipeline are analyzing an audio subject of analysis, and later analysis engines are analyzing a text subject of analysis.
 The CAS Consumer will likely want to build a search index from concepts found in the text to the original audio segment covered by the concept.